wayneeffect/Doctoral-Meta-Analyses/README.md

 **Keywords**:
 ethnopharmacology, ethnobotany, ethnomedicine, quantum biology, medical anthropology, pharmacognosy, integrative medicine, bioethics, drug discovery, ethnomicrobiology, ethnobiology, traditional medicine, indigenous knowledge

----

-Would you like me to also provide:
-- A more concise version?
-- Project title suggestions (e.g., "Global Ethnomedicine Meta-Analyses" or something more unique)?
-- Section outlines for a full README (Methodology, Key Findings, Future Directions, etc.)?
-- Academic tone vs. forward-looking visionary tone adjustments?

-Let me know how you’d like to refine it.